Canadian stock exchange start-up Aequitas tweaks launch plan

 Aequitas has previously said it would shy away from a now-common fee structure in which one side of a trade - often an algorithmic trader - receives a rebate for placing an order.
 Exchanges often cover this cost with higher fees on the other side of the trade, in many cases retail or institutional brokerages.

-Aequitas is backed by Royal Bank of Canada (RY.TO), Barclays Plc (BARC.L), pension fund OMERS Capital Markets, mutual fund managers CI Financial Corp (CIX.TO) and IGM Financial Inc (IGM.TO), telecom company BCE Inc (BCE.TO) and others.
+Aequitas is backed by Royal Bank of Canada, Barclays Plc, pension fund OMERS Capital Markets, mutual fund managers CI Financial Corp and IGM Financial Inc , telecom company BCE Inc and others.

-TMX is controlled by a consortium of Canadian banks and other financial institutions that thwarted a takeover bid by London Stock Exchange Group (LSE.L).
+TMX is controlled by a consortium of Canadian banks and other financial institutions that thwarted a takeover bid by London Stock Exchange Group.
 The consortium, known as Maple Group, then combined the Canadian exchange operator with the smaller Alpha exchange and a trading clearinghouse.

 RBC, the country's biggest lender, was one of the few Canadian banks not involved in the consortium, as it had advised the London Stock Exchange on its bid.